- Dates and Pregnancy

 Are There Any Harmful Effects of Eating Dates During Pregnancy?

 As such, no study claims that dates are unsafe for pregnant women.
-In fact, eating dates in moderation during the first and third trimesters is excellent for your and your baby’s health.
+In fact, eating dates in moderation during the first and third trimesters is excellent for your health as well as your baby’s health.
 However, if you overeat, you may experience the following:

 - Weight gain